 Both indications are single injection treatments tackling the root cause of the problem, and is expected to remain effective over a lifetime, requiring minimal rehabilitation.
 As such, it is anticipated to decrease the number of people on sick leave, reduce the usage of painkillers, and substantially increase the patients’ quality of life.

-Stayble´s treatment is intended for patients suffering from chronic back and leg pain thought to be caused by disc degeneration or disc herniation.
+Stayble´s treatment is intended for patients suffering from leg pain thought to be caused by disc herniation.
 Our main aim is to help people who do not respond adequately to conservative treatment.
 Our treatment is much less time-consuming than conservative therapies and an experienced radiologist or spine surgeon can perform it in less than an hour.

 Andreas has during the last 7 years worked with pharmaceutical development in smaller companies.
 Since joining Stayble as the CEO in 2014 Andreas has developed the company from selection of the candidate drug through preclinical development and successful clinical trials.
 Andreas has an engineering background and a Master’s in economics and Venture Creation from Chalmers University of Technology.